SruthikReddy003/Cognizance/Task-6/README.md

 **_We have the best collection of shoes which is completely original and was premium.
 We came up with this desicion because many of the people are intrested in luxery shoes_**

-**_As we all know that shoes define the person'ssomeone's personality or even his/her mood on that day_**
+**_As we all know that shoes define the person's  personality or even his/her mood on that day we make the product to be the best of all products_**

+>Motivation

+*__Giving the best in product quality and coustomer happiness is the biggest motivation for any bussiness__*